AymanAbaid/FacerPlugin/README.md

 #### *With Test Instance of IDE*

 To test the project in a test instance of Android Studio using the "runIde" Gradle task, enable Gradle Tool Window in IntelliJ IDEA CE.
-Go to **View > Tool Windows > Gradle** option if it is not already visible in your IntelliJ IDEA, and run the task under **<Project> > Tasks > intellij > runIde**.
+Go to **View > Tool Windows > Gradle** option if it is not already visible in the IntelliJ IDEA, and run the task under **<Project> > Tasks > intellij > runIde**.
 See [Usage](#usage) for functional details.
-**Note:** This is a separate test instance and your regular Android Studio will not have the plugin installed in this manner.
+**Note:** This is a separate test instance and the regular Android Studio will not have the plugin installed in this manner.

 #### *With Installed Instance of IDE*